Mirza Muhammad Hakim: Invasion of Afghanistan

 As per the Tabakat-i-Akbari of Nizamuddin Ahmad, Mughal Emperor Akbar had dispatched Mirza Hakim, who was a staunch adherent of the missionary-minded Naqshbandi Sufi order, against the "infidels" of Katawar in 1582.
 Hakim was a semi-independent governor of Kabul.
 The Sifat-nama-yi Darviš Muhammad Hān-i Ğāzī of Kadi Muhammad Salim who accompanied the expedition mentions its details.
 The Sifat-nama gives Mirza Muhammad Hakim the epithet of Darviš Khan Gazi.

+Portrait of Mirza Muhammad Hakim.
+Attributed to Aqa Riza (Persian, active in India about 1580–1620).
+Indian, Mughal period 1584-1590, possibly painted in Lahore, Northern India or Pakistan.
+Museum of Fine Arts, Boston, 14.609.

 Mirza Muhammad Darvish Khan Gazi's religious crusade fought its way from Laghman to Alishang, and is stated to have conquered and converted residents of 66 valleys to Islam.
 After conquering Tajau and Nijrau valleys in Panjshir area, the crusaders established a fort at Islamabad at the confluence of the Alishang and Alingar rivers.
 They continued the raid up to Alishang and made their last effort against the non-Muslims of Alingar, fighting up to Mangu, the modern border between Pashai and Ashkun-speaking areas of Hindu Kush.